What is fashionable future –

 Lately fashion industry has come under the spotlight, mostly for the wrong reasons.
 We believe that this information is not always fair and transparent .
-Few years ago, we started to test the possibilities of using fashion as a vehicle for positive change in the lives of the people at the bottom of the pyramid.
+Few years ago, we started to test the possibilities of using fashion as a vehicle for positive change in the lives of the people in our village in Cambodia.
 And the results have been so amazing and our village projects have started to inspire other similar initiatives and it is the beginning of an emergence of a brand new segment in fashion industry.
 We think the future is bright and it is fashion-able.

 The Problem/opportunity –